gamingtimevr/new-victor/README.md

 ## Changes

-- The wiki includes a list of changes I made: [Changes I Made](https://github.com/kercre123/victor/wiki/Changes-I-Made)
+- This repository is a modified version of [wireOS,](github.com/os-vector/wire-os-victor) made by Wire (kercre123).
+RainbOS is baisicaly just a bunch of changes I personaly wanted, plus some cool rainbow and colorful animations.

 ## Building (Linux)